 Most people answer this dilemma by turning back to reliance on their own common sense, as adolescents often do, with disastrous results.
 The other option is to make decisions based on some internalized source of authority, such as following our conscience, our “still small voice,” “heart,” our “soul purpose,” “divine will,” dharma, karma, or our intuition.
 These are not the same, and it is important to understand what they are and what they are not.

 Conscience is the voice of scripted internalized authority.
 As children we learn from our elders and religious teachers what we should and should not do.
 To trespass on these injunctions brings guilt, shame and punishment.
-Conscience is an important tool for socialization because if you parent yourself by following your conscience it saves your parents and teachers a great deal of time and effort.
+Conscience is an important tool for socialization because if you learn to parent yourself by following your conscience, it saves your parents and teachers a great deal of time and effort.
 Similarly, if you have been appropriately socialized, that is, if you are good at following your conscience, then you are a good citizen, which means that you do not create problems for government or leadership.
 Therefore, the strengthening of social conscience is a wonderful problem solver for those in authority, but how about for those who are not?

 What does following your conscience have to do with finding your own unique path forward in life?
 While the two may be aligned, if so it is a happy accident or a course decided by survival needs.
 The more you learn to think for yourself the more you recognize that conscience is the internalized voice of society and is not yours at all.
 In addition, you recognize that any voice that is directed by shoulds is toxic, in that it is fear-based, critical and persecutorial, although always wrapped in concern for your own health and happiness.
 This realization has largely evolved historically from the lack of dependency on the support of family and social groups for survival which was created by the industrial revolution.
 We no longer have to live near our family to survive; we no longer have to obey our parents and elders to succeed.
-This massive break from traditional social requirements for prosperity is largely responsible for the rise of humanism and the reduction of power of religions world-wide.
-At the same time it has cast many adrift upon the ocean of life, no longer having their life purpose dictated to them but not having one of their own that can stand the tests of time.
+This massive break from traditional social requirements for survival and prosperity is largely responsible for the rise of humanism and the reduction of power of religions world-wide.
+At the same time, it has cast many adrift upon the ocean of life, no longer having their life purpose dictated to them, but not having one of their own that can stand the tests of time.

 A second category of internalized authority is variously called divine will, soul purpose, dharma, karma, predestination, destiny, fate or luck.
 These “explanations” are all versions of “psychological heliocentrism,” which is the idea that reality revolves around some expanded definition of who we are.
 Just as the Earth orbits the sun, so our sense of who we are orbits our soul, God, destiny, divine will, dharma, karma and fate.
-As we align ourselves with these by making ourselves one with God and His will, follow our dharma, fulfill our karma, learn and follow our soul purpose or read the entrails and learn to follow our destiny and fate, we will have “grace,” “good luck,” and “green fingers;” we will become good problem solvers and find ourselves on the Road to Happiness.
+As we align ourselves with these by making ourselves one with God and His will, follow our dharma, fulfill our karma, learn and follow our soul purpose, read the entrails, and thereby learn to follow our destiny and fate, we will have “grace,” “good luck,” and “green fingers;” we will become good problem solvers and find ourselves on the Road to Happiness.

 Problems With Relying Solely On Intuition